Self-drive Tours in Scotland

 If you’re lucky enough to have 3 weeks in Scotland, then you can enjoy driving around Scotland at a relaxed pace.
 You could even seek out far-flung spots like the Shetland Islands.
 Alternatively, opt for a holiday package to Scotland and Ireland.

 The North Coast 500 (also known as the NC500) is Scotland’s answer to Route 66 and is the ultimate Scottish road trip.
-This popular route takes in around 830 kilometres (516 miles) of scenic roads in the wild landscapes of northern Scotland.
+This popular route takes in around 516 miles (830 kilometres) of scenic roads in the wild landscapes of northern Scotland.

 Scotland’s far north has so much to offer you, so why not head to the Highlands and experience them for yourself?
 Soon you could be soaking up views of rugged mountains, towering sea cliffs, and incredible west coast sunsets.

 Read this guide to the North Coast 500 for tips and advice on this iconic road trip.
-Get inspiration for your trip by browsing our range of North Coast 500 self-drive holidays.
+Get inspiration for your trip by browsing our range of self-drive tours including highlights of the North Coast 500.

-At 830 kilometres (516 miles) long, the North Coast 500, or Scotland's Route 66, could be driven in 2-3 days without stopping.
+At 516 miles (830 kilometres) long, the North Coast 500, or Scotland's Route 66, could be driven in 2-3 days without stopping.
 That said, this would certainly not give you enough time to savour the journey or see the best of the region.

 We recommend allowing yourself at least 1 week, so there’s time for you to appreciate the epic scenery and visit the top sights.
 For instance, you could see filming locations for The Crown along the way.
 Delve into this guide to Scotland's Route 66 for itinerary recommendations and ideas for things to see and do along the way.